DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

     - It is used in WPA2
     - To use CCMP, it must be supported by the device’s hardware.
     - Old hardware built only to use WEP / TKIP cannot use CCMP
-    - CCMP consists of two DIFFERENT ALGORITHMS to provide encryption and MIC :
+    - CCMP consists of two different algorithms to provide encryption and MIC :
-        - AES (Advanced Encryption Standard) COUNTER Mode encryption
+        - AES (Advanced Encryption Standard) Counter Mode encryption
             - AES is the most secure encryption protocol currently available.
             - Widely used all over the world
             - There are multiple modes of operation for AES.
-            - CCMP uses “COUNTER Mode”
+            - CCMP uses “Counter Mode”
-        - CBC-MAC (CIPHER BLOCK CHAINING MESSAGE Authentication CODE)
+        - CBC-MAC (Cipher Block Chaining Message Authentication Code)
             - Used as a MIC to ensure the integrity of messages

 - GCMP (GALOIS / COUNTER MODE PROTOCOL)
     - GCMP is more secure and efficient than CCMP
     - Its increased efficiency allows higher data throughput than CCMP
     - It is used in WPA3
-    - GCMP consists of two ALGORITHMS:
+    - GCMP consists of two algorithms:
-        - AES COUNTER Mode encryption
+        - AES Counter Mode encryption
-        - GMAC (GALOIS MESSAGE Authentication CODE)
+        - GMAC (Galois Message Authentication Code)
             - Used as a MIC to ensure the integrity of message

 ---

 WI-FI PROTECTED ACCESS (WPA)

-- The Wi-Fi Alliance has developed three WPA CERTIFICATIONS for wireless devices:
+- The Wi-Fi Alliance has developed three WPA certifications for wireless devices:
     - WPA
     - WPA2
     - WPA3
-- To be WPA-CERTIFIED, EQUIPMENT must be TESTED in authorized testing labs
+- To be WPA-certified, equipment must be tested in authorized testing labs
 - All of the above support two Authentication modes:
     - PERSONAL MODE :
-        - A PRE-SHARED KEY (PSK) is used for AUTHENTICATOIN
+        - A PRE-SHARED KEY (PSK) is used for authentication
         - When you connect to a home Wi-Fi network, enter the password and are authenticated, that is PERSONAL Mode
         - This is common in small networks
         - The PSK itself is not sent over the air
         - A four-way handshake is used for authentication and the PSK is used to generate encryption keys
     - ENTERPRISE MODE :
         - 802.1X is used with an authentication server (RADIUS server)
-        - No specific EAP METHOD is specified, so all are supported (PEAP, EAP-TLS, etc)
+        - No specific EAP method is specified, so all are supported (PEAP, EAP-TLS, etc)

     WPA

-    - The WPA CERTIFICATION was developed after WEP was proven to be vulnerable and includes the following protocols:
+    - The WPA certification was developed after WEP was proven to be vulnerable and includes the following protocols:
         - TKIP (based on WEP) provides encryption / MIC
-        - 802.1X authentication (ENTERPRISE Mode) or PSK (Personal Mode)
+        - 802.1X authentication (Enterprise Mode) or PSK (Personal Mode)

     WPA2

     - Was released in 2004 and includes the following protocols:
         - CCMP provides encryption / MIC
-        - 802.1X authentication (ENTERPRISE Mode) or PSK (Personal Mode)
+        - 802.1X authentication (Enterprise Mode) or PSK (Personal Mode)

     WPA3